huggingface/optimum-intel/examples/openvino/text-classification/README.md

 ```

 On a single V100 GPU, this script should run in ~1.8 hours, and yield accuracy of **92.2%** with ~40% of the weights of the Transformer blocks pruned.
+For launching the script on multiple GPUs specify `--nproc-per-node=<number of GPU>`.
+Note, that different batch size and other hyperparameters might be required to achieve the same results as on a single GPU.